 Astrocytes Target for New Depression Therapy.
 Tufts neuroscientists find that starry brain cells can be used to mimic sleep deprivation.

+Neuroscience researchers from Tufts University have found that our star-shaped brain cells, called astrocytes, may be responsible for the rapid improvement in mood in depressed patients after acute sleep deprivation.
 This in vivo study, published in the current issue of Translational Psychiatry, identified how astrocytes regulate a neurotransmitter involved in sleep.
 The researchers report that the findings may help lead to the development of effective and fast-acting drugs to treat depression, particularly in psychiatric emergencies.

 Myelin Covers and Distance of nodes cruical for Signal Speed.
+Intellectual Disability-Protein Regulation.
 Identification of psychiatric needs – psystrat.
 Resume first half: Neurodevelopmental Disorders Intellectual Disability: Severity is determined by adaptive functioning rather than IQ score.

 Deficits in cognitive capacity beginning in the developmental period.
 Communication Disorders: Expressive language disorders, speech sound disorder, fluency disorder, social communication disorder (not in the presence of restricted repetitive behaviors).